2026 Methods Summit

 11:40 AM || Session 2: Severity of Disease

-This session will examine how and whether severity of disease can be more systematically embedded in value assessment.
-Speakers will discuss new methods in this area that may help to align valuation with societal preferences and advance more equitable decision-making.
+This Session will examine how and whether severity of disease can be more systematically embedded in value assessment.
+Speakers will discuss new methods in this area that may help align valuation with societal preferences and advance more equitable decision-making.

 12:30 PM || Lunch